 Treatments: Although it has not yet been directly studied, high heat treatment of natural Sapphire of any color to enhance color and clarity can theoretically lead to a change in magnetic susceptibility as the valence state of the iron ions is changed from Fe3+ to Fe2+.
 Comparisons of heated vs. unheated blue Sapphires suggest that heat treatment reduces the overall magnetic susceptibility of Sapphires.
-Heat also seems to significantly reduce the chance of long wave UV fluorescence.
+In keeping with increased levels of divalent iron (Fe2+), heat also seems to significantly hamper long wave UV fluorescence.

 As Fe3+ iron in blue Sapphire transforms to Fe2+ iron, the amount of charge transfer apparently increases between Fe2+ iron and titanium (Ti4+), and Fe2+-Fe3+ charge transfer may decrease, resulting in brighter and more intense blue color.
 The dissolution of Rutile needles (titanium oxide) within blue Sapphire during heat treatment may also result in more Ti4+ ions becoming available for charge transfer with Fe2+.